 Wait Chain Traversal (WCT) enables debuggers to diagnose application hangs and deadlocks.

 A wait chain is an alternating sequence of threads and synchronization objects where each thread waits for the object that follows.
 Each object that follows is, in turn, owned by the subsequent thread in the chain.

 A thread waits for a synchronization object from the time the thread requests the object until the thread has acquired it.
 This "lock" is owned by a thread from the time the thread acquires it, until the thread releases it.
 In other words, when thread 1 is waiting for a lock that is owned by thread 2, thread 1 is "waiting" for thread 2.

 - Wait operations on processes and threads

-For asynchronous sessions, the caller can specify a pointer to a context data structure through GetThreadWaitChain.
-The same pointer is passed to the callback function.
-This context data structure is user-defined and opaque to WCT.
+The context data structure is user-defined and opaque to WCT.
 It can be used by the application to communicate context between a WCT query and a callback function.
-A common approach is to pass an event handle through this structure; when the callback is executed, it signals this event and informs some monitoring thread that the query has been completed.
+Typically, you pass an event handle through this structure and, when the callback is executed, this event is signalled and a monitoring thread is informed that the query has been completed.

 See Using WCT for an example of wait chain traversal.